 - Issues with sight or hearing

-- Loses skills or stops doing things they could previously do
+- Lose skills or stop doing things they could do before

-- Does not respond emotionally when parent/caregiver leaves the room
+- Not respond emotionally when parent/caregiver leaves the room

-Intellectual Developmental Disability (I/DD) Services Array Brochure: for more information on the services provided for individuals with Intellectual/Developmental Disabilities, click on the link.
+Intellectual Developmental Disability (I/DD) Services Array Brochure: has more information on the services provided for individuals with Intellectual/Developmental Disabilities.

 Resources & Links: